cockroachdb/docs/cockroachcloud/build-a-python-app-with-cockroachdb-django.md

 ## Before you begin

-If you haven't already, <a href="https://cockroachlabs.cloud/signup?referralId=docs">sign up for a CockroachCloud account</a>.
+If you haven't already, <a href="https://cockroachlabs.cloud/signup?referralId=docs" rel="noopener" target="_blank">sign up for a CockroachCloud account</a>.

 ## Step 1.
 Install Django and the CockroachDB backend for Django